 In Sept.
 1935, a second bathroom was installed in the basement because of an upcoming Presbytery meeting in October.
 It seems preparation for Presbytery visits were just as major 85 years ago as they are today!
 In the 1930's, the first South Charleston Vacation Church School was held for two weeks during July mornings for grades 1-8.
 Some classes were held at the Presbyterian Church and some at the Methodist Church with an examination on the last day.
 There was a charge of 10 cents per pupil at registration.
+Vaction Bible School has been held annually ever since.
 Pictured below is the 1951 Bible School on the church steps.